Buy a home in seven steps

 As the leading home loan provider in South Africa, we strongly believe in fulfilling our purpose of helping South Africans own a home.
-We help you get closer to owning your dream from the start with
+Let us help you get closer to your dream with our easy-to-follow guide.

 1. Work out what you can afford

-Use our calculators to get an idea of how much you can borrow, and what your monthly repayments will be over terms up to 20 years.
+Use our bond calculators to get an idea of how much you can borrow, and what your monthly repayments will be over your agreed-upon terms.

 You can borrow up to 100% of the property’s purchase price.
 Registering a bond for a higher amount means you can borrow extra later, without registering a second bond.

-First-time buyer?
-You can get up to 104% for a purchase price of R 1m or less, and use the extra 4% towards transfer and bond registration costs.
+If you are a first-time buyer, you can get up to 105% for a purchase price of R1.8 million or less, and use the extra 5% towards transfer and bond registration costs.

 3. Find your dream home

-When viewing properties, check for signs of damp or structural damage, and anything else that you will have to spend more money on once you’ve moved in.
+When viewing properties, check for signs of damp or structural damage, and anything else that you will have to spend more money on once you’ve moved in, such as kitchen or bathroom renovations.

-You might also want to have a look at repossessed properties for sale through online auction (transfer duties don’t apply to these properties).
+You might also want to have a look at repossessed properties for sale through online auction as transfer duties don’t apply to these properties.

 You can make more informed decisions about buying a property when you know how old it is, what it last sold for, and how it compares to similar properties in the same or different areas.

-With our free property guides to homes across South Africa, you can get relevant info and key insights on the estimated value of your dream home, so you can buy with confidence.
+With our free property guide to homes across South Africa, you can get relevant information and key insights on the estimated value of your dream home, so you can buy with confidence.

-Once you’ve found the home you want, you’ll need to make an offer to buy it.
+Once you’ve found the home you want, you’ll need to put in an offer to buy it.

 If your offer is accepted, you and the owner must sign your offer to purchase.
 You may submit a copy of the offer when applying for your home loan.

-You need building insurance for the duration of your home loan.
-Standard bank offers four types of insurance
+When you accept a home loan, it’s important to apply for building insurance for the duration of your home loan.
+We offer four types of insurance:

 Click here for more information and a quote.